Virginia Cavaliers football

-George Welsh led a dramatic turnaround effort from 1982, and took Virginia to its first dozen bowl games and even its first AP No. 1 ranking throughout October 1990.
-He was the first ACC coach to reach 100 wins, and retired in 2000 with the most ACC wins (his 85 ranking second to Bobby Bowden as of 2021) of any coach in history.
+George Welsh led a turnaround effort from 1982, and took Virginia to its first dozen bowl games and even its first AP No. 1 ranking throughout October 1990.
+He was the first ACC coach to reach 100 wins, and retired in 2000 with the most ACC wins (his 85 ranking second to Bobby Bowden as of 2025) of any coach in history.
 In November 1995, similar to winning the first Southern victory against Yale 80 years prior, Virginia was the first ACC team to defeat Bowden's Florida State teams after they started 29–0 in the conference.
-The nationally televised event led FSU's President to create the Jefferson-Eppes Trophy, which Virginia again (as of 2021) holds in Charlottesville after winning the latest matchup in 2019.
+The nationally televised event led FSU's President to create the Jefferson-Eppes Trophy, which Virginia again holds in Charlottesville after winning the latest matchup in 2025.

-Virginia remains the only ACC Coastal division program to have ever been ranked AP No. 1 in the nation as an ACC member.
-The Cavaliers have been participants in one New Year's Six bowl to date, the 2019 Orange Bowl; Virginia's 21 bowl games have also included four Peach Bowls, the Sugar Bowl, and Citrus Bowl, among others.
-Virginia has thus far produced 11 Consensus All-Americans.
+Virginia has played in a Sugar Bowl, Orange Bowl, four Peach Bowls, and a Citrus Bowl among its 21 bowl appearances.
+The Cavaliers have thus far produced 11 Consensus All-Americans and 10 NFL Pro Bowlers—Ronde Barber, Tiki Barber, D'Brickashaw Ferguson, Thomas Jones, Patrick Kerney, Heath Miller, Herman Moore, Matt Schaub, Tom Scott, and Chris Slade.